 From U.S. Space & Rocket Center, you can also book a tour to NASA Marshall.
 The 2- to 2.5-hour bus tour shows you key highlights of NASA Marshall and the work they’re doing there.

 Space Camp for adults is a shorter, weekend experience.
-Adult attendees can choose to stay overnight at Space Camp in the bunks – or stay at a nearby hotel.
-Simulations are adjusted for complexity and programming is truncated to allow you to get a flavor for astronaut life.
+Adult attendees can choose to stay overnight in the bunks – or stay at a nearby hotel.
+Simulations are adjusted for complexity and programming is truncated to allow you to get a flavor of astronaut life.
 Even in three days, you’ll run multiple sims, try all of the training experiences, and have plenty of time to gaze longingly at the Saturn V.

-What Else to Do in Rocket City USA (Huntsville, AL)
+What Else to Do in Rocket City, USA

 Space Camp is the tip of the rocket for experiences in its hometown of Huntsville, Alabama.
-Colloquially known as Rocket City, USA, there are plenty of things to do.
+Colloquially known as Rocket City, USA, there are plenty of amazing ways to experience space in Huntsville, Alabama.
 If you’re purely interested in space experiences, be sure to visit Von Braun Astronomical Society with its planetarium and observatory in Monte Sano State Park.
-Cathedral Caverns is also a cool experience if you’re curious what living on Mars might look like (will we live underground?!).
+Cathedral Caverns is also a cool experience if you’re curious about what living on Mars might look like (will we live underground?!).

 There’s plenty to do whether you extend your trip to Huntsville beyond Space Camp, or you’re a parent or caregiver enjoying a week of vacation while your future astronaut (child) is at Space Camp themselves.

 Other Important Space Camp Info